ahmadzeinalwafi/pihace-docs/src/content/docs/examples/overview.md

 Welcome to the **PIHACE Health Check Examples** section!
 Here, you'll find practical guides and examples on how to integrate various health checks into your system using the PIHACE library.
 The goal is to make it easy for you to monitor the health of your services in a clear and structured way, regardless of whether you're working with databases, APIs, or other components.

-At the moment, we'll start by walking through the **Multiple Service Health Check** example.
+At the moment, we'll start by walking through the **Multiple Service Health Check Basics** example.
 This is a basic example where we register and monitor the health of several services simultaneously.
 But don't worry, this is just the beginning!
 We're working hard to bring you more examples soon, including more advanced use cases with complex service integrations and custom setups.

 ### What to Expect